moliusimon/frnn/README.md

 named "model_frnn.py" and one for the RLadder baseline, named "main_rladder.py".
 These files specify the paths where to find the pre-processed data and save the trained models, as well as the training parameters:

-- Number of training terations (batches)
+- Number of training iterations (batches)
 - Batch size
 - Device to use
 - Topology parameters